bhanu0221/bhanu0221/README.md

 ---

-- 👀 I’m interested in Web Development, Data Analysis, and Python Projects
+- 👀 I’m interested in Web Development, Data Analysis, and Python Projects.
 - 🌱 I’m currently learning advanced JavaScript, Flask integration, and real-time databases
-- 💼 Projects: Online Lost & Found System | Chatbot with Python, Flask and Pandas
+- 💼 Projects: Online Lost & Found System | Chatbot with Python, Flask and Pandas and more project you can check it out
-- 💞️ I’m looking to collaborate on beginner-friendly open source projects in web or data
+- 💞️ I’m looking for entry-level position in web development or software development.
-- 📫 Reach me at:
 - 📧 bhanushahi70@gmail.com
 Linkedin:https://www.linkedin.com/in/anup-shahi-50486530a
 - 📱 +91 9258597234
 - 📍 Location: Haridwar, Uttarakhand, India
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love building smart solutions for everyday problems and enjoy travaling.

 ---